-If you believe the hype, wheatgrass can nourish the blood and detoxify poisons, purify the liver, rebuild the bloodstream, boost energy and immunity, play a role in keeping teeth and bones strong, melt excess fat in your system, help treat acne and even keep your hair from going grey — and all before breakfast.
-(It’s generally recommended you drink wheatgrass juice first thing in the morning on an empty stomach for best effects.)
+If you believe the sales pitch, wheatgrass can nourish the blood and detoxify poisons, purify the liver, rebuild the bloodstream, boost energy and immunity, play a role in keeping teeth and bones strong, melt excess fat in your system, help treat acne and even keep your hair from going grey — and all before breakfast (it's generally recommended you drink wheatgrass juice first thing in the morning on an empty stomach for best effects.)

-“A shot of wheatgrass juice is nutritionally equivalent to a kilo of fresh green vegies”
+Claim: "A shot of wheatgrass juice is nutritionally equivalent to a kilo of fresh green vegies."

 Verdict: Not true.

-- It’s reported that the origin of this claim dates back to the 1930s when the ‘father of wheatgrass’, Charles F Schnabel, supposedly said, “Fifteen pounds of wheatgrass is equivalent to 350 pounds of the choicest vegetables.”
+It's reported that the origin of this claim dates back to the 1930s when the "father of wheatgrass", Charles F Schnabel, supposedly said "15 pounds of wheatgrass is equivalent to 350 pounds of the choicest vegetables".
 Certainly wheatgrass has some nutritional value, but not to that extent.

-- We compared the nutrients in a shot of wheatgrass juice with a similar quantity (about 30 g) of cooked spinach and broccoli.
-Even this small amount of these vegies contains more of certain minerals and vitamins, including calcium, vitamin C and folic acid, than wheatgrass juice.
-Plus they contain fibre.
-Since not everyone likes spinach or broccoli or makes the time to cook them, we substituted a garden salad — of a variety and size similar to what you’d get in a fast-food outlet — for comparison, and it blitzed the shot of wheatgrass juice for fibre and a range of nutrients.
+We compared the nutrients in a shot of wheatgrass juice with a similar quantity (about 30g) of cooked spinach and broccoli.
+Even this small amount of these vegies contains more minerals and vitamins such as calcium, vitamin C and folic acid, than wheatgrass juice.
+And they contain fibre.
+Since not everyone likes spinach or broccoli or has the time to cook them, we substituted a garden salad — of a variety and size similar to what you'd get in a fast-food outlet — for comparison, and it blitzed the shot of wheatgrass juice for fibre and a range of nutrients.
 A whole kilogram of vegies is beyond comparison.

-“Wheatgrass acts as an anti-inflammatory and has wound-healing properties”
+Claim: "Wheatgrass acts as an anti-inflammatory and has wound-healing properties."

-- One trial (in 2002) of patients with active distal ulcerative colitis — an inflammatory disease of the bowel — found that the severity of some symptoms of the disease was significantly reduced in the group receiving 100 mL of wheatgrass juice compared with those on a placebo, and the conclusion was that it may be an effective treatment for this condition.
-The results are promising, but the sample size was small — just 21 patients, with only 19 completing the trial — so results can’t be generalised.
-No trials since have have confirmed its findings.
+One trial in 2002 of patients with active distal ulcerative colitis — an inflammatory disease of the bowel — found that the severity of some symptoms of the disease was significantly reduced in the group receiving 100ml of wheatgrass juice.
+The result was compared with those on a placebo, and the conclusion was that it may be an effective treatment for this condition.
+The results are promising, but the sample size was small — just 21 patients, with only 19 completing the trial — so results can't be generalised.

 Verdict: Based on conjecture – needs more research.

-- These claims seem to be based on the presence of chlorophyll, the green pigment in plants that plays the key role in photosynthesis.
-It makes up more than 70% of the solid content of wheatgrass juice and its molecular strutcture is a bit like that of haemoglobin, the component of red blood cells that transports oxygen.
+These claims seem to be based on the presence of chlorophyll, the green pigment in plants that plays the key role in photosynthesis.
+It makes up more than 70 per cent of the solid content of wheatgrass juice and its molecular structure is a bit like that of haemoglobin, the component of red blood cells that transports oxygen.
 The theory is that because chlorophyll and haemoglobin are alike in structure, taking wheatgrass juice enhances haemoglobin production.
-But as far as evidence goes, there’s little to be found.
+But as far as evidence goes, there's little to be found.

-- One small pilot study of 16 patients with transfusion-dependent beta thalassaemia (an inherited disease in which red blood cells die easily and regular blood transfusions are required) found that fewer transfusions were required in 50% of patients when wheatgrass juice was taken daily, although in 50% there was no benefit.
+One small pilot study of 16 patients with transfusion-dependent beta thalassaemia (an inherited disease in which red blood cells die easily and regular blood transfusions are required) found that fewer transfusions were required in 50 per cent of patients when wheatgrass juice was taken daily, although in 50 per cent there was no benefit.
 These observations are interesting, but as the authors themselves point out, the mechanism needs to be proven and additional research carried out before the claims can be properly validated.

 Verdict: Inconclusive evidence for prevention – none for cure.

-- Previously it was speculated that this effect was due to wheatgrass containing chlorophyll, but more recently it’s been proposed that it’s a result of the antioxidant activity of the flavonoids it contains.
-Flavonoids are a group of naturally occurring compounds found in many fruits and vegetables, and there’s evidence that eating fruit and vegetables can help reduce the risk of cancer.
-But you can’t automatically draw the conclusion that drinking wheatgrass juice will also contribute towards this protective effect, as the laboratory studies were performed on an extract of wheatgrass, not wheatgrass juice itself.
+It was previously thought that this effect was due to wheatgrass containing chlorophyll, but more recently it's been proposed that it's a result of the antioxidant activity of the flavonoids it contains.
+Flavonoids are a group of naturally occurring compounds found in many fruits and vegetables, and there's evidence that eating fruit and vegetables can help reduce the risk of cancer.
+But you can't automatically draw the conclusion that drinking wheatgrass juice will also contribute towards this protective effect, as the laboratory studies were performed on an extract of wheatgrass, not wheatgrass juice itself.